On Sale This Week: Wing Steak + 10% Off Various Chicken Cuts!

 But as a farmer who raises animals in more traditional, outdoor-based systems, I can tell you that these marketing terms are not always as clear as they seem.
 I even find them a bit confusing at times.

-If it is confusing for farmers, it is likely even more challenging for customers who want to make informed choices about the meat they buy.
+If it's confusing for farmers, it's likely even more challenging for customers who want to make informed choices about the meat they buy.

 Let’s break it down together.
-What is the difference between free range and pasture raised turkey?
+What's the difference between free-range and pasture-raised turkey?
 And why does it matter?

 Why Labels Like “Free Range” Can Be Misleading